 TOUR PACE AND STYLE: Generally speaking this tour moderately physically demanding.
 Birding will be done primarily by walking along roads and trails through forests and grasslands, mostly on level ground.
 Expect to walk more than five miles per day, sometimes on uneven or rugged ground.
 We'll also bird a bit from vehicles, and boats on two occasions.
 Because Cambodia is a hot country, it will be often be necessary to be in the field before dawn to catch the birds when they are most active.
+Most days we'll leave the hotel between 5 and 5:30 AM, occasionally earlier.
 During the heat of the day when birding is usually quite slow, we'll return to our accommodations when possible and rest up before heading back out in the afternoon and evening.